x2-dmmd/x2/md/tutorials/1helloWorld.md

     out "My name is Bob and I am 20 years old"
 ```

 You can also store the name and the age in separate variables so you can reference it later.
 The `psh` operator takes in two arguments, the `value` and the `variable`.
-To define a value, we can use the following:
+To define a value, you can use the following:

 ```xt
 psh 5 myInteger
 ```

-Let's put that in our code!
+Let's put that in your code!

 ```xt
 :: Main